aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

 .. code-block:: none

     Python exception:
-        SyntaxError: can't assign to literal (raise_syntax_error9.py, line 3)
+        SyntaxError: can't assign to literal

     A SyntaxError occurs when Python cannot understand your code.

-    Python could not parse the file 'raise_syntax_error9.py' beyond the location indicated below by --> and ^.
+    Python could not parse the file 'TESTS:\syntax\raise_syntax_error9.py' beyond the location indicated below by --> and ^.

        1: """Should raise SyntaxError: can't assign to literal"""
        2:
     -->3: 1 = a
          ^

     My best guess:
         You wrote an expression like
             1 = something